dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.

+## Contact Information

-If you think something is wrong, have some observations that I might have missed, stuff you want to contribute, or just general questions please feel free to post here, or email me at dekunukem gmail com.
+If you think something is wrong, have some observations that I might have missed, stuff you want to contribute, or just general questions please feel free to post here or contact me by email:

+`dekunukem_gmail_com`

 If you want to use the information here somewhere else, feel free to do so, but do please credit me (dekuNukem).